 Replace weather stripping

 If your drafty house is caused by gaps in the sides or top of the door, replace the weather stripping on the drafty door.
-Weatherstripping is fairly easy to remove and reinstall and can usually be done in less than an hour.
+Weatherstripping is fairly easy to remove and reinstall, is energy efficient, and can usually be done in less than an hour.

 Install a door sweep or draft stopper on drafty door

-If your drafty door is caused by air coming in under the door, install a door sweep to seal the gap.
-You can install a door sweep without removing the door.
-Alternatively, a draft stopper can be easily installed to keep the cold air from blowing in underneath your drafty door.
-You can even use pool noodles cut in half, then cut to the width of the door to slide under the door.
+If your drafty door is caused by air coming in under the door, you can easily install a door sweep without removing the door.
+Alternatively, a draft stoppers can be easily installed to keep the cold air from blowing in underneath your drafty door.
+You can use pool noodles cut in half, then cut to the width of the door to slide under the door.
 Even rolled up towels can be used in a pinch.